 Division (6) — After the poll

-150. Returning Officer to forward statistical return and rolls to Electoral Commissioner
+150. Returning officer to forward statistical return and rolls to Electoral Commissioner

-(1) The Returning Officer shall forthwith, after the day of polling at any election, complete and forward to the Electoral Commissioner a statistical return in the prescribed form.
+(1) The returning officer shall forthwith, after the day of polling at any election, complete and forward to the Electoral Commissioner a statistical return in the prescribed form.

 (2) He shall also forward to the Electoral Commissioner all the certified copies of the marked and signed rolls used in his region or district by himself and by the presiding officers, upon which rolls records have been made under section 126 in respect of the names of electors who voted at the election.